Watu Wangu Foundation

 Mission

 Watu Wangu Foundation aims to empower the people in Kenya.
-We do this by stimulating cooperation, investment and education.
-We support grassroot projects that lead to economic independence.
-We set up facilities for the weak in the community and establish education facilities.
+She does this by stimulating cooperation, investment and education.
+Foundation Watu Wangu supports grassroot projects that lead to economic independence.
+Foundation Watu Wangu sets up facilities for the weak in the community and establishes education facilities.

-Our premise is that we offer people the knowledge, means and power to take control of their own lives.
+The premise of Foundation Watu Wangu is to offer people the knowledge, means and power to take control of their own lives.

 Vision